Bulldogs coach Beveridge unleashes tirade

 “This is going to be replayed, it’s going to be gone over.”

-It was a truly bizarre end to a night which included Melbourne unfurling their first premiership flag in 57 years in front of 58,002 fans at the MCG.
+It was a truly bizarre end to a night that included Melbourne unfurling its first premiership flag in 57 years in front of 58,002 fans at the MCG.

 Hunter was named in the Bulldogs’ team on Tuesday night but was demoted to medical sub an hour before Wednesday night’s contest at the MCG.